nablang/nablang/doc/nabla/basic-syntax.md

     end

 it is just an opposite writing of `->` and the following lines before `end` are brace nested into the blocks.

-there is no back arrow for do-block (we recommend immutable ways, when we really need to change local vars inside block, then use `do` directly)

 back arrows can be used inside any syntax structures with `end` or `when` delimiter, the following are all valid syntax: